haskell/cabal/Cabal/doc/cabal-commands.rst

 apply options to an external package, use a ``package`` stanza in a ``cabal.project`` file.

-cabal v2-update
+cabal update
 ----------------

-``cabal v2-update`` updates the state of the package index.
+``cabal update`` updates the state of the package index.
 If the project contains multiple remote package repositories it will update the index of all of them (e.g. when using overlays).